Frequently Asked Questions

 - all four pages of Optima Health’s application and health questionnaire (or Universal app) for each enrolling subscriber

-Can I email enrollment files to the plan?
+Can I email enrollment documents to the plan?

 What is the average turnaround time required to determine a group or subscriber’s eligibility or underwriting status?